Confused young woman on mobile phone shrugs.

 Secured vs. Unsecured Line of Credit: What's the Difference?

-A Line of Credit gives you access to emergency funds without repeating the loan application process every time you need to borrow money.
+A personal Line of Credit gives you access to funds without repeating the loan application process every time you need to borrow money.
+You can borrow as much or as little money as you'd like up to your credit limit.
+This flexibility is great as it allows you to match your fluctuating expenses and needs.

-For example, let's say you're facing a long-term home renovation project.
+For example, let's say you're going to start a home renovation project.
 You know you'll need ongoing access to money, but you're not sure how much or how often you'll need to pay for different parts of the project.
-Rather than taking out multiple small loans, you can open a single Line of Credit that allows you to tap into funds as needed.
+Rather than taking out multiple small loans, you can open a single Line of Credit that allows you to tap into funds as you need them.

 What is a secured Line of Credit?